arran4/golang-rcs/readme.md

 ```
 Notice how revision 1.2 occurs at 14:00 while, revision 1.3 in file2 and 1.2 in file2 occur at the same time.

-It was my hypothesis that the error: `Child commit emitted before parent exists` when using `cvs-fast-export`

 The idea is this program will align the revision numbers to match:
 ```
 > normalize-revisions file1.go,v file2.go,v